pingortle/vue-with-shared-components-package/README.md

 - Log into npm https://docs.npmjs.com/cli/v8/commands/npm-adduser
 - Publish a package https://docs.npmjs.com/cli/v8/commands/npm-publish
 - Take a look at what files are included in your package https://docs.npmjs.com/cli/v8/commands/npm-publish#files-included-in-package
+- _Really_ take a look at what files are included in your package https://docs.npmjs.com/cli/v8/commands/npm-pack

 ---